geekuillaume/soundsync/README.md

 Soundsync is still in a early stage.
 It's evolving quickly but there is still a lot to do.
 Here are some features that are being considered:

-- Handle pipe deletion and sink / source stoping by reference counting of sinks being piped to
+- Handle source stoping by reference counting of sinks being piped to
 - Handle reconnection
   - With controller
   - With another peer